-To ensure program fidelity and proper credit, the Resolve program must be delivered by Psychology Services staff.
+To ensure program fidelity and proper credit, the Resolve Program must be delivered by Psychology Services staff.

 Seeking Safety is a present-focused, evidence-based approach to treat trauma symptoms and substance use concurrently.
 It is based on the premise that healing from each disorder requires attention to both disorders.
-This intervention teaches inmates to manage and decrease symptoms and gain control over both disorders by addressing current life problems.
-The Seeking Safety curriculum is called Seeking Strength at male institutions to encourage participation among male inmates.
+This intervention teaches individuals to manage and decrease symptoms and gain control over both disorders by addressing current life problems.
+The Seeking Safety curriculum is called Seeking Strength at male institutions.
 This group is 12-15 sessions.